-- Issue: During installation or uninstallation, the publisher can show as unknown on the User Account Control message box. - Issue: If you select Add the Virtual Drive(s) from existing free space on a drive group or Delete virtual drive(s) from an existing drive group, LSA will refresh the complete controller page to update configuration information.
-Due to page refresh, the mouse reference is removed, so the page does not scroll up or down if you scroll the page using the mouse wheel.
+- Issue: During installation or uninstallation, the publisher can show as unknown in the User Account Control message box. - Issue: If you select Add the Virtual Drive(s) from existing free space on a drive group or Delete virtual drive(s) from an existing drive group, LSA refreshes the complete Controller page to update the configuration information.
+Due to a page refresh, the mouse reference is removed, so the page does not scroll up or down if you scroll the page using the mouse wheel.

-Workaround: Click once anywhere on the page so the page scroll works.
+Workaround: Click once anywhere on the page so that page scrolling works.
 Alternatively, you can use the scrollbar.

-- Issue: LSA does not allow the physical drive to be selected from non-spanned virtual drives or spanned virtual drives. - Issue: The Modify option for the existing setup.exe will not work.

-Workaround: Uninstall and reinstall the build instead of using the Modify option.
+- Issue: LSA does not allow the physical drive to be selected from non-spanned virtual drives or spanned virtual drives. - Issue: The Modify or Repair options for the existing setup.exe file does not work.
+Workaround: Uninstall and reinstall the build instead of using the Modify or Repair options.